huggingface/hub-docs/docs/hub/setfit.md

 Compared to other few-shot learning methods, SetFit has several unique features:

-* 🗣 **No prompts or verbalisers:** Current techniques for few-shot fine-tuning require handcrafted prompts or verbalisers to convert examples into a format that's suitable for the underlying language model.
+* 🗣 **No prompts or verbalizers:** Current techniques for few-shot fine-tuning require handcrafted prompts or verbalizers to convert examples into a format suitable for the underlying language model.
 SetFit dispenses with prompts altogether by generating rich embeddings directly from text examples.
 * 🏎 **Fast to train:** SetFit doesn't require large-scale models like T0 or GPT-3 to achieve high accuracy.
 As a result, it is typically an order of magnitude (or more) faster to train and run inference with.
 * 🌎 **Multilingual support**: SetFit can be used with any [Sentence Transformer](https://huggingface.co/models?library=sentence-transformers&sort=downloads) on the Hub, which means you can classify text in multiple languages by simply fine-tuning a multilingual checkpoint.